File #: Int 1057-2024 Version: Name: Student journalism programming in New York city public high schools.

 STUDENT JOURNALISM PROGRAMMING

-§ 21-1006 Student journalism programming in high schools. a.
+§ 21-1009 Reporting on student journalism programming in high schools. a.
 Definitions.
 For the purposes of this chapter, the following terms have the following meanings:

 High school.
-The term “high school” means a school of the city school district of the city of New York that contains any combination of grades from grade 9 through grade 12.
+The term “high school” means a school within the school districts of the city of New York that contains any combination of grades from grade 9 through grade 12.

 Journalism club.
-The term “journalism club” means a student organization with a faculty advisor that primarily operates outside of school hours, with a focus on journalism, media production, broadcasting, or publishing.
+The term “journalism club” means a student organization overseen by a faculty advisor that primarily operates outside of school hours, with a focus on journalism, media production, broadcasting, or publishing.

 Journalism course.
-The term “journalism course” means a credit-bearing class taught by an instructor during school hours with a focus on journalism, media production, broadcasting, or publishing.
+The term “journalism course” means a credit-bearing class taught by an instructor during school hours to equip students with the knowledge and skills needed to pursue a career in journalism and related fields such as media production, broadcasting or publishing.

 b.
-By August 31 of each year, the chancellor shall submit to the mayor and the speaker of the council and shall post conspicuously on the department’s website an annual report regarding student journalism programming in the city’s high schools that was available during the previous school year.
+By August 31 of each year, the chancellor shall submit to the mayor and the speaker of the council, and shall post conspicuously on the department’s website, an annual report regarding student journalism programming in high schools available during the previous school year.

 c.
-For each high school, the annual report required by subdivision b of this section must include the following information, as well as any additional information the department deems appropriate:
+For each high school, the annual report required by subdivision b of this section shall include the following information, as well as any additional information the department deems appropriate:

 1. The number and name of journalism courses offered;